fin-x002/White-Kernel-Hunter/replit.md

 3. **Exit** - Closes the application

 ## Recent Changes
+- 2025-11-26: Updated port scanner to auto-scan all ports (1-65535) with 500 threads for faster scanning
 - 2025-11-26: Initial project creation with all core features implemented

 ## Architecture Notes